-Thank you for the opportunity to provide comments to the Office of the Inspector General (OIG) draft report, 2023 FISMA Information Security Modernization Act (FISMA) Audit for the National Labor Relations Board (NLRB), Report OIG-AMR-103.
+Thank you for the opportunity to provide comments to the Office of the Inspector General (OIG) draft report, 2024 Federal Information Security Modernization Act (FISMA) Audit for the National Labor Relation Board (NLRB), Report OIG-AMR-106.
 The OIG audits are always valuable as they afford us an independent assessment of our operations and help inform our continuous efforts to enhance the security of our program.
-During the past year OCIO took corrective actions to ensure all previous recommendations were resolved.
+OCIO concurs with the recommendation and will be performing corrective actions to ensure that the designated personnel are trained for Counterfeit Detection as required by the NIST SP 800-53 rev5, Component Authenticity, Anti-Counterfeit Training (SR-11[1]).